soniyakuchekar71/pytorch-learning-/README.md

 * Enable gradient tracking for tensors.
 * Calculate gradients using `.backward()`.
 * Access calculated gradients using `.grad`.
+* Understand the basic idea of computational graphs.
 * Understand why gradients are important when training neural networks.

 ---